boemer00/edge-processing-remote-sensing/README.md

 - **Dropout Rate & Dense Neurons**: Tailored to the dataset and computational constraints.

 ### Training
 The model underwent training with augmentation techniques applied using OpenCV.
-I employed a validation split to guide the early stopping and model checkpoint callbacks, ensuring an optimal stopping point.

 ## Project Update
-This project is in development (last updated: 02 Nov 23)
+This project is in development (last updated: 02 Nov 2023)